-Lead character from Stieg Larrson’s The Girl With The Dragon Tattoo, Lisbeth Salander is an intelligent computer hacker whose photographic memory comes to her aid in a number of occasions.
+The lead character from Stieg Larrson’s The Girl With The Dragon Tattoo, Lisbeth Salander is an intelligent computer hacker whose photographic memory comes to her aid on a number of occasions.
 Salander overcomes a traumatic childhood to help solve a family mystery.

 Elizabeth Bennett from Pride and Prejudice